Dungeons and Dragons

 Serious sci-fi novels such as those written by Isaac Asimov, Arthur C. Clarke, Larry Niven and Ben Bova (one of my favourites) were evergreens and very popular, while others sometimes crossed the line into fantasy.
 Fred Saberhagen, for example, wrote a brilliant series of pure sci-fi short stories called the “Berserker” series, in which machines are working systematically through the galaxy, planet by planet, to destroy every living thing.
 He also had a popular fantasy series called “The Book of Swords” which many of my D&D customers were reading.
 He successfully combined the two genres in a brilliant novel titled “Empire of the East”, which I regard as one of my favourite novels.
 And publishers were also resurrecting past space opera novels by older and excellent authors such as E.E.
 “Doc” Smith, Edgar Rice Burroughs, and (gulp!) the horror stories of H.P.
 Lovecraft.
 So much was happening in fantasy and sci-fi that I can only give lip service to a handful of them.

 At the same as all this was happening, computer video games came on the scene.
 At first they were very basic but over the years they’ve become sophisticated and addictive and are therefore also problematic.
 People who don’t like role-playing or board games or reading are thus enabled to also live in a fantasy world.
-However, video games ensnare and corrupt just as surely as do the others.
+However, video games ensnare and corrupt just as surely as do the others; perhaps even more so.

 The Dark Side of Fantasy